WebOfTrustInfo/verifiable-news/sketchpad.md

 The verifiable claims data model describes a datatype, `Credential`.
 A _[credential](https://w3c.github.io/vc-data-model/#dfn-credential)_ is a set of one or more claims made by the same entity about a subject.
 A _verifiable credential_ is a credential that is tamper-resistant and whose authorship can be cryptographically verified.

-We can envision a new datatype, `Statement` ("claim" is already used in the domain...).
+We can envision a new datatype, `Statement` ("claim" is already used in the domain, "factual claim" may be confusing...).
 A _statement_ is a set of one or more RDF literals which each assert the same content by the same entity.
 A _verifiable statement_ is a statement that is tamper-resistant and whose authorship can be cryptographically verified.

 ```json
 {